jusqua/galaxy-book4-linux/README.md

 The built-in speaker volume is almost inaudible when lower than 20%.

 The same issue occurs when using a Samsung USB-C Earphone for some reason.

+Maybe [this discussion](https://github.com/thesofproject/linux/issues/4055) is useful to find a way to solve the problem.

 ### Built-in monitor screen brightness changes struggles